Trailer (album)

 Trailer is a mini album by the band Ash featuring their first three singles.
 An expanded edition also includes four B-sides.
 The album was released in October 1994 through Infectious Records.
 The band considered it a "trailer" for their future debut album proper, and named it accordingly.

 "Uncle Pat" was featured in a Heineken advert, which helped to raise the profile of the band, both in Ireland and Britain.

-The name refers to movie trailers, so as a visual pun, the cover of the album shows a toppled truck trailer.
+Background

+Trailer was produced by Mark Waterman.
+Tim Russell mixed "Season", "Intense Thing", "Uncle Pat" and "Get Out".